Cryptominer937/cpuminer-opt/README.md

-cpuminer-opt is a fork of cpuminer-multi by TPruvot with optimizations imported from other miners developped by lucas Jones, djm34, Wolf0, pooler, Jeff garzik, ig0tik3d, elmad, palmd, and Optiminer, with additional optimizations by Jay D Dee.
+cpuminer-opt is a fork of cpuminer-multi by TPruvot with optimizations imported from other miners developped by lucas Jones, djm34, Wolf0, pooler, Jeff garzik, ig0tik3d, elmad, palmd, and Optiminer, Jay D Dee with additional optimizations by: baz, Icemining.ca, Hash-Kings

 All of the code is believed to be open and free.
 If anyone has a claim to any of it post your case in the cpuminer-opt Bitcoin Talk forum